marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 ![Sign-Up Form](/images/no-mutants-allowed.png)

 [Testable code](http://xunitpatterns.com/design%20for%20testability.html) plays a crucial role in app development.
-When we neglect designing code for testability, we often resort to using a [mock](http://xunitpatterns.com/Mock%20Object.html) library as a mean to achieve test coverage.
+When we neglect designing code for testability, we often resort to using a [mock](http://xunitpatterns.com/Mock%20Object.html) library (such as Mockito Kotlin, also know as “auto-mockers”) as a mean to achieve test coverage.
 Mocks have become a dominant presence in the Android testing ecosystem today.
 However, there are drawbacks:

 1. Brittle & [Change-Detector Tests](https://testing.googleblog.com/2015/01/testing-on-toilet-change-detector-tests.html).
 Tests built with mocks often emphasise implementation details, causing them to break even when the system's behaviour remains unchanged.
 2. False Sense of Security.
 High test coverage achieved through extensive mocking, can create a false sense of security.
 When all dependencies are mocked, we may overlook the fact that no real behavior is being tested.
 3. Slow Test Execution[^1].
 Reflection and proxies used by mock libraries can lead to sluggish test execution, slowing down the test suite when they increase in quantity.

-The primary purpose of a mock library (such as Mockito Kotlin, also know as "auto-mockers") is to aid developers in their work.
+The primary purpose of a mock library is to aid developers in their work.
 If a codebase relies solely on the presence of mocks for testability, it indicates potential design flaws[^2].

 In this article we'll dive into how [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) using [high-order functions](https://kotlinlang.org/docs/lambdas.html) or [Functional Interfaces](https://kotlinlang.org/docs/fun-interfaces.html) can help you achieve testable code without the needs for mocks.
 The key is to minimize dependencies, ideally reducing them to zero[^3].
 We should aim to eliminate dependencies on components like a class that is used _throughout the application_, or a _shared data model_ that the [System Under Test (SUT)](http://xunitpatterns.com/SUT.html) doesn't own.